 - If we see career opportunities as scarce, we take jobs we hate and choose employers that don’t value us.

 - If we see potential romantic partners as scarce, we make choices out of desperation.
-We compromise our values, stay in toxic relationships, and just settle rather than settle down.
+We compromise our values, stay in toxic relationships, and settle rather than settle down.
 We stay and chase people when we’d be better off just walking away.

 Making the Shift from Scarcity to Abundance

-Dan Kennedy’s 90-day experiment
+Dan Kennedy’s 90-day Experiment

 I’ve been following this advice ever since I read his book.
 And what I’ve found quite consistently is that anytime I donate, the money seems to come back in multiples.
 I’m not sure why it works that way, but I’ve stopped questioning it.

-While this exercise might seem wasteful, it’s one of the fastest ways to start unwinding the story that money is something that we have available to us in limited quantity.
+This exercise might seem wasteful.
+But, it’s one of the fastest ways to start unwinding the story that money is available to us in limited quantity.
 Set aside $100 and decide that you’re going to give it away in $10 tips.

 As your sense of abundance gets reinforced, you’ll start to see opportunities everywhere to recoup that money.
 If it sounds hokey, try it.
-You might be out $100, or up to $1000.
-Small risk for such a big pay off.
+You might be out $100 or up a $1000.
+It’s a small risk for such a big pay off.